Adblue failure, what next?

 7. Other errors related to AdBlue and DPF

-P2002 – Incorrect efficiency of the diesel particulate filter (DPF – indirectly related to AdBlue).
+- P2002 – incorrect diesel particulate filter (DPF) efficiency (indirectly related to AdBlue).

 How does the AdBlue (SCR) system work?

-AdBlue is the commercial name for a 32% solution of urea in water .
-Urea is a compound known from biology (it occurs in organisms), but in the automotive industry it is produced synthetically.
+AdBlue is the trade name for a 32% aqueous urea solution.
+Urea is a compound known from biology (present in organisms), but in automotive applications, it is synthetically produced.

-The main purpose of the AdBlue system is to reduce nitrogen oxides (NOx) .
+The primary function of the AdBlue system is to reduce nitrogen oxides (NOx).
 Modern diesel engines operate on a very lean mixture:

 -